 Planning a trip to Argentina and looking for the best way to get connected?
 Get yourself an e-sim card or a local prepaid sim card on arrival to avoid high roaming charges.
 This is the ultimate guide with everything you need to know on how to stay connected when traveling to Argentina.

-Find out where to buy a prepaid sim card, the registration process, up to date prices as per August 2022, the best 4G/5G network in Argentina, my recommendation, a vlog with my experiences and even information about international and e-sim cards for Argentina.
+Find out where to buy a prepaid sim card, the registration process, the best e-sim cards for Argentina, up to date prices as per January 2024, the best 4G/5G network in Argentina, my recommendation, a vlog with my experiences and even information about international sim cards for Argentina.

 Why buying a sim card for Argentina